QEWD-Courier/Ripple-Qewd-MS/README.md

 After a short delay, you’ll now see the main Helm screen come up with data for your NHS Number.
 That data will have been mapped from test data on the Discovery Data Service.

+# Other Useful Information about the Helm Middle Tier Architecture

+## What is the ~/helm/yottadb Folder For?

+Each MicroService is run as a Docker Container - this container uses the *qewd-server* Docker service which includes not only an instance of QEWD, but also an instance of the [YottaDB](https://yottadb.com/) NoSQL database which is mainly used for QEWD internal management and user Session management.
+However, it is also used as a database for the *authentication* and *openehr* and *openid_connect* MicroServices.
+In order for such data to persist beyond the life-span of the
+Docker containers, the YottaDB database files are mapped to pre-initialised files in the *~/helm/yottadb* directory.

+**Please do not** touch or change the files in this directory and its sub-directories.

 ## The OpenEHR Jumper Functionality

 OpenEHR Jumper automates the fetching and updating of OpenEHR data, avoiding the need for hand-crafted